-Brunch for a bunch is easy when you make a large pan of quiche to feed the hungry crowd.
+Brunch for a bunch is easy when you make a 9x13 pan of quiche to feed the hungry crowd.

 Maybe you don't have pie tins, or maybe you just want to make a whole lot of quiche for a bunch of friends.
 Whatever the reason, a large, 9x13 pan is a great way to bake a quiche.